MaorBemdoo/Quotes-App/README.md

 # Quotes App

-This is a Quotes App specially made for **Aviation Hack 2023** which generates popular quotes.
-It utilizes the [api.quotable.io](https://api.quotable.io) api
+This is a Quotes App which generates popular quotes to keep you motivated.
+It utilizes the [api.quotable.io](https://api.quotable.io) api and my custom [authors.json](authors.json) api

 ## What it does